melbourne-quantum-dev/photo-sovereignty/orchestration/README.md

-# Examples: Modular Processing Scripts
+# Orchestration: Modular Processing Scripts

-This directory contains standalone scripts demonstrating each stage of the photo sovereignty pipeline.
+This directory contains standalone typer-based CLI scripts demonstrating each stage of the photo sovereignty pipeline.
 These scripts were used during incremental development (Weeks 1-2) and serve as:

 1. **Working examples** of how each pipeline component operates independently
 2. **Testing utilities** for validating individual stages during development